mvrozanti/youtube-curses/README.md

 # twitch-curses

-This is a simple twitch.tv browser / livestreamer frontend made with python and ncurses that I hacked together one day.
+This is a simple twitch.tv browser / streamlink frontend made with python and ncurses that I hacked together one day.
 Maybe someone will find it useful.

 The controls should be pretty straightforward.